kns98/CSharpStarterKit/README.md

 # C Sharp Starter Kit

-Common known problems implemented in C#
+Common known problems implemented in C#.
 There is some introduction to the concepts needed.

 Have Fun!